the longest game of all

 notes from waaay underground, Sept 2012

 It’s hardly an original observation, but we’re in an unprecedented place with music right now.
-And that’s leaving aside the hopelessly blurred question of illicit downloads (although the idea that music should be a free, inexhaustible and perpetually-available resource, like sunlight or oxygen, is utterly self-defeating).
-(Strawman argument, anyone?
-Sod it – like I said, blurred.)
+And that’s leaving aside the hopelessly blurred question of illicit downloads.

 What we’ve got is an ever-more-entrenched top tier – the trad music biz – with a chokehold on all outlets still, despite everything.
-Shrinking but sucking up all the gravy, digging in, skimming off as much short-term profit on karaoke and career-path indie as possible… and then there’s practically everyone else.
+Shrinking but sucking up all the gravy, digging in, skimming off as much short-term profit on karaoke, lukewarm EDM and career-path indie as possible… (The money nowadays is in being a middleman – a 360-degree platform, or whatever… basically smoothing a load of unexpected bumps out of this level playing field, or claiming to.)
+And then there’s practically everyone else.
 Okay, there are exceptions when someone interesting somehow gets over the fence, but you know what I’m saying.

 “Everyone else” being the huge semi-pro DIY mass, squashed in a corner, playing the long game.
-Doing it for the love of it, waiting for a break, gambling on longevity – or persistence – or bloody-mindedness – or vision, call it what you will.
-(If the sheer volume of ever-accumulating stuff out there on the internet hasn’t made a nonsense of ideas like “back catalogue” and “posterity”, for unknowns anyway.)
+Doing it for the love of it, waiting for a break, gambling on longevity – or persistence – or bloody-mindedness… (If the volume of ever-accumulating stuff out there on the internet hasn’t made a nonsense of ideas like “back catalogue” and “posterity”, for unknowns anyway.)
 This in itself isn’t a new thing; it’s the extent of the lower tier that’s new.
 There simply aren’t enough outlets that pay – either in terms of making a living, or the finer commodity of sustained visibility.
 Of course the situation could eventually stabilize, even improve; something unexpected might come along and change the game again.
 Until then, though…

-They believe in what they’re doing, these hidden dreamers, so they roll the dice and carry on regardless.
+They believe in what they’re doing, these hidden musicians, so they roll the dice and carry on regardless.

-As will I, despite the discouraging recent experience of having a backing band blow up on the launchpad.
+As will I, despite the discouraging recent experience of having a band blow up on the launchpad.
 Discouraging, not fatal – with 20/20 hindsight it’s best in the long run, for reasons I needn’t go into here.
 Gave me ideas on how I’d like to continue, which is something; time now to get on with it.

 Another year, another gamble: thankfully, the work is its own reward.
 Clearly lots of other people feel the same.

 The video to my next single, Hard Science (released on Light Crude 28 May) can be viewed above.
-It was a lot of fun, albeit very fragmented, to make – not the least difficult was finding a vicar’s collar that fit comfortably and didn’t slip out to the side like a hideously broken collarbone.
+It was a lot of fun, albeit very fragmented, to make – not the least difficult was finding a vicar’s collar that fit comfortably and didn’t slip out to the side like a broken bone.
 Anyway, now I know how those evangelicals feel: drunk and throbbing with THE POWER OF THE LORD.
-(God help us all.)